carlosjennings1991/kickstarter_analysis/README.md

 ---
 ### Results - Recommendations

 While the data includes a lot of great information that can inform the decisions for Louise and those like her, it leaves a lot to be desired.
-For one, it would be helpful to have the following as column in the data set.
+For one, it would be helpful to have the following as columns in the data set.

-* If the owner has done a kickstarter before.
+* If the owner has done a Kickstarter before.
 * If they have, if it was successful.
-* Number of people running the kickstarter.
+* Number of people running the Kickstarter.
 * Campaign owner's occupation.
 * Campaign owner's age.
 * Campaign owner's social media platforms.